rangle/ngCourse2/handout/features/type_inference.md

   Type 'string' is not assignable to type 'number'.
 ```

-The code contains exactly _zero_ extra type information.
-In fact, it's valid
+The code contains no extra type information.
+In fact, it's valid ES6.
-ES6.
 If `var` had been used, it would be valid ES5.
 Yet TypeScript is still
 able to determine type information.

-Type inference can also work through context, which is handy with callbacks,
+Type inference can also work through context, which is handy with callbacks.
-imagine the following:
+Consider the following:

 type-inference-finds-error-2.ts
 ```js